-There Is Great Happiness in Honesty
+There Is Great Happiness in Being Honest

-Even after I had accepted God’s work in, I kept to this maxim in my dealings with others.
+Even after I had accepted God’s work in, I kept to this life axiom in my dealings with others.
 When I saw that God asks that we be innocent, candid and honest, I was only candid about little things that were of no personal interest to me.
-I would almost never share those aspects of my disposition that I found truly corrupt, for fear that my brothers and sisters would look down on me if I opened myself up to them.
-When my leader singled me out for going through the motions in my work, I was full of misgiving and suspicion and thought to myself, “Why is my leader always singling me out and going through the particulars of my situation in front of all my brothers and sisters?
+I would almost never share those aspects of my disposition that I found severely corrupt, for fear that my brothers and sisters would belittle or look down on me if I opened myself up to them.
+When my leader singled me out for going through the motions in my work, I became full of resentment and suspicion and thought to myself, “Why is my leader always singling me out and going through the particulars of my state in front of all my brothers and sisters?
 Is it not obvious that this will make me lose face and embarrass me in front of everyone?
 Perhaps my leader isn’t so keen on me, so he’s decided to pick on me.”
 It was especially painful and unbearable to see other brothers and sisters being promoted while I remained in the same position.
-I assumed that I wasn’t being promoted because I was not worth training.
-My heart was filled with misunderstandings and misgivings; I felt I had no future, that there was no use in continuing down this road.
+I suspected that I wasn’t being promoted because I was not worth training.
+My heart was filled with misunderstandings and complaints; I felt I had no future, and that there was no use in pursuing too hard.
 Because I was always on guard and suspicious of others whenever I encountered any issue, and I was unable to be open and seek to resolve it, I misunderstood God more and more and felt less and less connected to Him.
-My condition was becoming more and more abnormal and finally I lost touch with the work of the and fell into darkness.
+My condition was becoming more and more abnormal; I had no words to say when praying to God, I couldn’t quieten my heart before God when reading His words, and I wasn’t being responsible in my duties, and finally I lost and fell into darkness.
+I was completely unable to understand any issues that arose in my duties and I didn’t know how to solve them, and the results from my work took even more of a nosedive.

-In the depths of suffering, lost and without direction, I came upon this passage of God’s word: “If you are very deceitful, then you will have a guarded heart and thoughts of suspicion regarding all matters and all men.
-For this reason, your faith in Me is built upon a foundation of suspicion.
-This manner of faith is one I shall never acknowledge.
-Lacking genuine faith, you will be even further from real love.
-And if you are able to doubt God and speculate about Him at will, then you are beyond doubt the most deceitful of men” (“How to Know the God on Earth” in The Word Appears in the Flesh).
-As I mulled over God’s word, I suddenly reflected upon my own actions in everyday life.
-With a start, I thought: “Was I not living with ‘a guarded heart and thoughts of doubt regarding all matters and all men’?”
-As such, was I not a cunning man in the eyes of God?
-At that moment, the words “cunning man” cut through my heart like a sharpened blade, causing me unbearable suffering.
-I had always thought that as long as I kept to the maxim “One shouldn’t have the heart to harm others, but must be vigilant so as not to be harmed,” I would be considered a good person by my peers, so I had lived by those words in my dealings with other people and in conducting business.
-Never, in all my years, did I suspect that living by this maxim would turn me into a man of cunning.
-This meant that “One shouldn’t have the heart to harm others, but must be vigilant so as not to be harmed,” the maxim I so long upheld, did not conform toand was in direct contradiction to God’s word.
-I was shocked to find this philosophy of life which I had upheld for as long as I could remember was knocked down and negated by God’s words seemingly overnight.
-However, things being as they were, I had no choice but to accept the facts.
-I calmed myself down, did some thinking and reevaluated this maxim I had held for so long.
-Over time, thanks to God’s enlightenment, I finally gained a new understanding and insight into the phrase.
-On the surface, “One shouldn’t have the heart to harm others, but must be vigilant so as not to be harmed” seems to be a sensible enough idea and in line with most people’s conception of right and wrong.
+I calmed myself down to contemplate and seek, and reexamined this axiom.
+In the light of God’s enlightenment, I gradually came to have some understanding and discernment.
+On the surface, “One shouldn’t have the heart to harm others, but must be vigilant so as not to be harmed” seems to be a sensible enough idea and in line with people’s conception of right and wrong.
 There doesn’t seem to be anything wrong with the idea at first, because it just states that we should guard against others, but not set out to do harm to others.
-Further, living by this maxim prevents us from falling into traps while at the same time allowing us to learn how to become good people.
-However, when we subject this phrase to close scrutiny, it becomes clear that this is actually a particularly sinister method by which Satan corrupts mankind.
+Further, living by this axiom prevents us from falling into traps while at the same time allowing us to learn how to become “good people.”
+However, when we subject this phrase to close scrutiny, it becomes clear that this is actually a particularly sinister and cunning method by which Satan corrupts mankind.
 This phrase is secretly telling us that you can’t trust anyone, that anyone is capable of doing you harm, so in your dealings with others, never go all in.
 In this way, I guard against you, you become suspicious of me and neither of us really trust each other.
-This leads us down a road to misunderstanding, enmity, and scheming, which causes humanity to become more and more corrupt, treacherous, cunning and disingenuous.
-Even worse, this axiom of Satan causes us to be on guard, suspicious and distrustful in encounters with our loving and kind God.
-We begin to think that God, too, is treacherous, cunning and full of tricks—that God is not working in our best interest.
-As a result, no matter how much God loves us and is considerate toward us, we are reluctant to place our faith in Him, and even less likely to appreciate what lengths He goes to for us.
-Instead, we question everything He does with a treacherous heart, and foist our misunderstandings, misgivings, disloyalty and resistance upon Him.
+This leads us down a road to scheming and enmity, which causes humanity to become more and more corrupt, disingenuous, cunning and deceitful.
+Even worse, under the domination of this satanic life axiom, when we are faced with God, who is lovely and good, we are suspicious and on our guard, believing that God, too, is deceitful and malicious—that God is not working in our best interest.
+As a result, no matter how much God loves us and is considerate toward us, we are reluctant to accept Him or place our faith in Him, and even less likely to appreciate what lengths He goes to for us.
+Instead, we question everything He does with a heart filled with doubt and deceit, and foist our misunderstandings, complaints, disobedience and resistance upon Him.
 In this way, Satan accomplishes its goal of corrupting and poisoning humanity and making us turn away from or betray God.
-However, I lacked insight and was unable to see through Satan’s evil plot.
-I took its fallacy for a solid life philosophy to be respected and upheld and subsequently became more and more deceitful.
+However, I lacked discernment and was unable to see through these sinister intentions of Satan.
+I took its fallacy for a principle of conduct to be respected and upheld and subsequently became more and more deceitful.
 For example, when I encountered judgment, chastisement, pruning and dealing: God’s will was to make me reflect on myself and know myself by means of various real situations, and for me to seek the truth so that my corrupt disposition could be cleansed and changed.
 And yet I refused to take this from God, and neither did I pursue entry from a positive standpoint; instead, I suspected that it was my brothers and sisters who had it in for me, and that God did not value me.
-Finally, as my misunderstanding of God became more and more pronounced, I lost touch with the work of the Holy Spirit and fell into darkness.
-As is now clear, the phrase, “One shouldn’t have the heart to harm others, but must be vigilant so as not to be harmed” is nothing more than a fallacy devised by Satan to corrupt and entrap humanity.
-Living by this so-called maxim will only lead people to become more cunning and sly, and unjustly question and guard against others all while misunderstanding and turning away from God.
-A life so led will only earn the disgust of God and lead one to lose touch with the work of the Holy Spirit and fall into darkness.
-In the end, adherents of this maxim will become victims of their own treachery—their bright futures extinguished.
-At this point, I finally realized that the phrase, “One shouldn’t have the heart to harm others, but must be vigilant so as not to be harmed” was simply not a principle that people should conduct themselves by, but rather a dastardly plot by Satan to hoodwink and torment humanity.
-This phrase was like a deadly venom capable of corrupting men, making them lose their normal humanity and shun and betray God.
+Finally, as my misunderstanding of God became more and more pronounced, I lost the work of the Holy Spirit and fell into darkness.
+As is now clear, the phrase, “One shouldn’t have the heart to harm others, but must be vigilant so as not to be harmed” is nothing more than a fallacy devised by Satan to entrap and corrupt humanity.
+Living by this so-called axiom will only lead people to become more and more sly and deceitful, and unjustly suspect and guard against others all while misunderstanding and turning away from God.
+In the end, a life so led will only earn the disgust of God and lead one to lose the work of the Holy Spirit and fall into darkness.
+Apart from being in pain, even more serious is that one could also lose the chance to be saved.
+At this point, I finally realized that the phrase, “One shouldn’t have the heart to harm others, but must be vigilant so as not to be harmed” was simply not a principle that people should conduct themselves by, but rather a cunning plot by Satan to hoodwink and torment people.
+Moreover, it was a fallacious heresy used by Satan to corrupt people, and to make them lose their normal humanity and shun and betray God.
 Living by this phrase could only lead one to defy God and thus be detested, rejected and sifted out by God.